safeandeffectivemyass/safeandeffectivemyass.github.io/docs/index.md

 65. Polykretis, P. and McCullough, P.A.
 (2023), Rational harm-benefit assessments by age group are required for continued COVID-19 vaccination.
 Scand J Immunol e13242. https://doi.org/10.1111/sji.13242
 66. Skidmore, M. The role of social circle COVID-19 illness and vaccination experiences in COVID-19 vaccination decisions: an online survey of the United States population.
 BMC Infect Dis 23, 51 (2023). https://doi.org/10.1186/s12879-023-07998-3
 67. ... [mrna myocarditis](https://scholar.google.com/scholar?start=0&q=mrna+myocarditis&hl=en&as_sdt=0,5&as_ylo=2019)
+68. Brian S. Hooker and Neil Z. Miller (2021) Health effects in vaccinated versus unvaccinated children with covariates for breastfeeding status and type of birth.JTranslSci 7: DOI: 10.15761/JTS.1000459.

 Articles of note: